What We Do

 We donate innovative technology and grant scholarships.
 Our projects are run in the least developed countries of the world in order that donations will have the maximum impact.
 “Least developed” means the bottom third of the countries in the world by Purchasing Power Parity, and preferably countries among those with the highest Fragile States Index.
 (Learn more about these criteria on our Projects page.)

 Click on any of the markers below for details of the projects in the countries in which we work.
 (Brief descriptions of all of our projects are available on our Projects page.)

 Who We Are

-Viaduct Technology In Education Society (TIES) is a registered non-profit under the Societies Act of British Columbia, Canada.
-We also have a Canada Revenue Agency Business Number, but are not yet a registered charity.
-Our application is in progress.
-To find out about registered charity status in Canada, click here.
-(Scroll down to “Registered charity”.)
+Viaduct Technology In Education Society (TIES) is a non-profit society under the Societies Act of British Columbia, Canada.
+We are a registered charity; our Canada Revenue Agency charity Registration Number is 726245137RR0001.
+To find out more about registered charity status in Canada, click here.

 The charitable purpose of our Society is the advancement of education.
 The specific purposes from our Constitution define how we carry out our mission: